TempeHS/NodeJS_PWA_Programming_For_The_Web_Task_Source/docs/README.md

 ---

-### Create files and folders for your Flask Project
+### Create files and folders for your node.JS Project

-1. Files or folders that start with a dot (`\.*` or `.*.*`) can't be served by the webserver.
+1. Files or folders that start with a dot (`\.*` or `.*.*`) can't be served by the web server.
 This adds a layer of security for assets that you do not want to be public.

 ```bash
     touch .workingDocuments